 Did you ever consider that you don’t even have to paint with a stencil?
 Such is the case with this upcycled letter ‘I’ turned on its side!
 Instead of using the stencil in the traditional manner, trace it onto vinyl, cut it out and stick it to the plexiglass.
 Then light it with LED Christmas rope lights from inside the box.
 A bright idea!

 We’ve updated several vintage sewing machine tables, but this is the first time we get to refinish a coffee table made from one.

-We can’t wait to enjoy our new coffee table with friends and family; here’s hoping that next Christmas is back on track!
+We can’t wait to enjoy our new coffee table with friends and family; here’s hoping that the vaccine program is a success and 2021 gets us back on track!

 Stencil ideas Tip #6: Celebrating Antiques

 With some research, we found out that this treadle base dates back to circa 1910.
 So on special pieces like this, celebrate a historic find with a customizable number stencil like this and get that date right on there!

 Another garbage find, Hubs rescues this one just before going into a dumpster!

 I can’t think of a better way to display poinsettias than in large numbers, like our tiered plant stand DIY.

 Stencil ideas Tip #7: Play with Your Stencils!